amitjena40/panoramic-rabbit-f7e5e/content/pages/index.md

       experience of working on various projects to build products that can positively impact the lives of people in their day-to-day activities.
-My prime area of research interest is in Natural Language Processing, Deep Learning, and Machine Learning in general.
+My prime area of research interest is in Natural Language Processing, Deep Learning and Machine Learning in general.
     actions:
       - label: Contact Me
         url: /contact